rudderlabs/rudderstack-docs/destinations/analytics/adobe-analytics/README.md

 ## Links

-This documentation is split into the following four sections:
+This documentation is split into the following five sections:

 {% page-ref page="setting-up-adobe-analytics-in-rudderstack.md" %}